Bigsy/clj-vsc-edn-json/README.md

 # ClojureScript JSON to EDN Converter

-A Visual Studio Code extension that converts JSON to Clojure EDN format.
+A Visual Studio Code extension written in ClojureScript that converts JSON to Clojure EDN format.
 This extension makes it easy to transform JSON data into EDN format directly within your editor.

 ## Features